ivanlemeshev/dot/doc/help.md

 - `{` (in normal mode)

-  - Move the cursor to the beginning of the previous paragraph.
+  - Move the cursor back by one paragraph.

 - `}` (in normal mode)

-  - Move the cursor to the beginning of the next paragraph.
+  - Move the cursor forward by one paragraph.

 - `Ctrl+d` (in normal mode)